Fast approximations of pseudo-observations in the context of right-censoring and interval-censoring: Approximate pseudo-observations for right-censored data

 From those formulas it is clear that the pseudo-observations can be approximated from quantities computed on the original sample.
 In other words pseudo-observations can be computed without performing the jackknife procedure.
 This results in a drastic reduction of the computation time of those pseudo-observations as illustrated in the simulation section.
 We will also see that this approximation is very accurate even for moderate sample sizes.
 Besides, the main interest for using this formula is for large sample sizes, in particular in a machine learning context where computing pseudo-observations is the first step of the procedure before applying algorithms such as neural networks.
 In those contexts, the order of the sample size is often in millions.
 Even though Proposition~\ref{KM} is a direct consequence of the results from~\cite{graw2009pseudo} and~\cite{jacobsen2016note}, a separate proof is provided in the Appendix section.

-It should be noted that a different approach for obtaining a fast approximation of pseudo-observations has been considered, based on the infinitesimal jackknife method.
+It should be noted that a different approach for obtaining a fast approximation of pseudo-observations has been considered, based on the infinitesimal jackknife method (see~\cite{jaeckel1972}).
 It has been implemented in the \texttt{survival} package through the \texttt{pseudo} function.
-However, the documentation provides only limited information and the formula for the approximation is not given.
-This approach is beyond the scope of the present paper and it will not be further pursued.
+Two versions of the infinitesimal jackknife have been implemented, depending on the method used to estimate the survival function.
+The \texttt{pseudo} function takes as input a survival function that has either been estimated using the Kaplan-Meier estimator or using the Breslow estimator (the exponential of minus the Nelson-Aalen estimator).
+Both give very similar formulas as the one proposed in this paper.
+In particular, all three formulas are asymptotically equivalent.
+Details about the infinitesimal jackknife and its implementation in the \texttt{survival} package are given in the Supporting Information.